A complete classification of $\tau$-tilting finite Schur algebras: Preliminaries

 \end{proposition}

-We point out that this bijection has been shown in \cite[Lemma 4.6]{AMN} for a class of algebras called Brauer tree algebras, and the proof can be directly generalized to any finite-dimensional algebra $A$.
-For the convenience of readers, we give a proof here. \begin{proof}[Proof of Proposition \ref{prop:sd-irrtilting}] Recall that $\mu_{P_j}^-(A)$ (resp., $\mu_{P_j}^+(A)$) denotes the left (resp., right) silting mutation of $A$ with respect to $(0\rightarrow P_j)$.
+We point out that this bijection has been shown in \cite[Lemma 4.6]{AMN} for a class of algebras named \emph{Brauer tree algebras}, and the proof can be directly generalized to any finite-dimensional algebra $A$.
+For the convenience of readers, we give a proof here.

+\begin{proof}[Proof of Proposition \ref{prop:sd-irrtilting}] Recall that $\mu_{P_j}^-(A)$, respectively $\mu_{P_j}^+(A)$, denotes the left, respectively right, silting mutation of $A$ with respect to $(0\rightarrow P_j)$.
 Similar to \cite[Lemma 4.5]{AMN}, one can show that

 and

 with respect to the partial order $\leqslant$ on $\twosilt A$.